Dry Riser Inlet Cabinet (Vertical, Recessed)

 UK Regulations and Standards for Dry Riser Cabinets

-In the UK, dry risers are subject to strict fire safety requirements.
-Failure to comply can lead to legal penalties and may invalidate building insurance.
+In the UK, dry risers are subject to strict fire safety requirements and failure to comply can lead to legal penalties and may invalidate building insurance.

 Building Regulations: Approved Document B requires dry risers in buildings where the top floor is between 18m and 50m from ground level.
 Buildings over 50m generally require wet risers.